Lordsport in Game of Thrones

 During Greyjoy's Rebellion, Lordsport and its timber and wattle keep were the first places on Pyke to fall when King Robert I Baratheon and his forces landed on the island.
 The keep and the village were razed and the sept was burned to the ground.

 Lordsport was rebuilt by its smallfolk, who used the stones from the burned remnants and cut new thatch for their roofs.
-The inn that sits next to the harbor doubled in size, with a lower floor made of stone and its upper two stories made of wood.
+Otter Gimpknee's inn at the harbor doubled in size.
 The sept was not rebuilt, however, as the ironmen prefer the Drowned God over the Faith of the Seven, the religion of the victorious Robert.
+Sigrin is a prominent shipwright in Lordsport.

 A Clash of Kings